insprintautomation/Automation-SampleProjects/ApiAutomation-KarateDSL/README.md

 Change to directory `ApiAutomation-KarateDSL`.

 To execute all tests, run maven command ``mvn clean test``.
-Using

 To filter specific group of tests and execute, run maven command ``mvn test -Dkarate.options="--tags @inventory"``.
-Using

 **Run/Debug configurations in IntelliJ:**

-Create run/debug configurations in IntelliJ using navigation `Run -> Edit Configurations -> Add New Configurations`
+Create run/debug configurations in IntelliJ using menu navigation `Run -> Edit Configurations -> Add New Configurations`

 Using `Maven` configuration, Select `Maven` from the run/debug configurations window.
 Name the configuration, enter command `clean test` in Run input box and Apply.

 ![maven-runconfig.png](maven-runconfig.png)

 Using `JUnit` configuration, Select `JUnit` from the run/debug configurations window.
 Name the configuration, select `ApiAutomation-KarateDSL` module and `PetstoreTest.java` class and Apply.

 ![junit-runconfig.png](junit-runconfig.png)

 To Run/Debug configuration, select the saved configuration and click Play or Debug button.